zeemonzh/dma-toolkit/README.md

 ## ⚡ Project Philosophy

-> “DMA installation can be hard — but it doesn’t have to be.
-I am building a bridge between raw hardware control and intuitive UI to make the lives of many DMA newcomers easier.”
+> "DMA installation can be hard — but it doesn't have to be.
+I am building a bridge between raw hardware control and intuitive UI to make the lives of many DMA newcomers easier."
 > – *Paradox.*

 DMA Toolkit aims to revolutionize how we interface with hardware — not by simplifying capabilities, but by simplifying access to them.